-Netherlands Resident Individuals
+Dutch Resident Individuals

-If a holder of ordinary shares is a Netherlands Resident Individual (including the non-resident individual holder who has made an election for the application of the rules of The Netherlands Income Tax Act 2001 as they apply to residents of the Netherlands), any benefit derived or deemed to be derived from the ordinary shares is taxable at the progressive income tax rates (with a maximum of 52%), if:
+If a holder of ordinary shares is a Dutch Resident Individual, any benefit derived or deemed to be derived from the ordinary shares is taxable at the progressive income tax rates (with a maximum of 52%), if:

-- (a) the ordinary shares are attributable to an enterprise from which the Netherlands Resident Individual derives a share of the profit, whether as an entrepreneur or as a person who has a co-entitlement to the net worth (in Dutch: "medegerechtigd tot het vermogen") of such enterprise, without being an entrepreneur or a shareholder, as defined in the Netherlands Income Tax Act 2001; or - (b) the holder of the ordinary shares is considered to perform activities with respect to the ordinary shares that go beyond ordinary asset management (in Dutch: "normaal, actief vermogensbeheer") or derives benefits from the ordinary shares that are taxable as benefits from other activities (in Dutch "resultaat uit overige werkzaamheden").
+- (a) the ordinary shares are attributable to an enterprise from which the Dutch Resident Individual derives a share of the profit, whether as an entrepreneur or as a person who has a co-entitlement to the net worth (in Dutch: "medegerechtigd tot het vermogen") of such enterprise, without being an entrepreneur or a shareholder, as defined in the Dutch Income Tax Act 2001; or - (b) the holder of the ordinary shares is considered to perform activities with respect to the ordinary shares that go beyond ordinary asset management (in Dutch: "normaal, actief vermogensbeheer") or derives benefits from the ordinary shares that are taxable as benefits from other activities (in Dutch "resultaat uit overige werkzaamheden").

 If the above-mentioned conditions (a) and (b) do not apply to the individual holder of ordinary shares, the ordinary shares are recognized as investment assets and included as such in such holder's net investment asset base (in Dutch: "rendementsgrondslag").
 Such holder will be taxed annually on a deemed income of 4% of his or her net investment assets for the year at an income tax rate of 30%.
 The net investment assets for the year are the fair market value of the investment assets less the allowable liabilities on January 1 of the relevant calendar year.
 A tax free allowance may be available.
-Actual benefits derived from the ordinary shares are as such not subject to Netherlands income tax.
+Actual benefits derived from the ordinary shares are as such not subject to Dutch income tax.

-Netherlands Resident Entities
+Dutch Resident Entities

-Any benefit derived or deemed to be derived from the ordinary shares held by Netherlands Resident Entities, including any capital gains realised on the disposal thereof, will generally be subject to Netherlands corporate income tax at a rate of 25% (a corporate income tax rate of 20% applies with respect to taxable profits up to €200,000).
+Any benefit derived or deemed to be derived from the ordinary shares held by Dutch Resident Entities, including any capital gains realized on the disposal thereof, will generally be subject to Dutch corporate income tax at a rate of 25% (a corporate income tax rate of 20% applies with respect to taxable profits up to $\in$ 200,000).